conan-io/conan-io.github.io/_posts/2021-07-09-New-conan-release-1-38.markdown

 ## New `PkgConfigDeps` generator

-Please also check the new `PkgConfigDeps` generator meant to substitute our classic pkg_config generator in the near future.
+Please also check the new `PkgConfigDeps` generator meant to substitute our "classic" *pkg_config* generator in Conan 2.0.
 It makes use of the new conanfile.dependencies model we talked about in the beginning of this post.
 Check the [docs](https://docs.conan.io/en/latest/reference/conanfile/tools/gnu/pkgconfigdeps.html) for more information on how to use it.